Which Voluntary Benefits Work Against Health Savings Accounts?

 The difference between HSAs and voluntary benefit plans are best illustrated by how they are used.

-The types of voluntary benefit plans that may replace health savings accounts is determined by the kind of financial needs and care that individual plan members have.
+The types of voluntary benefit plans that may replace health savings accounts are determined by the kind of financial needs and care that individual plan members have.
 For example, an employee may participate in an accident policy, a hospital indemnity plan, and a critical illness plan.
 This employee may experience a broken arm, with a trip to the emergency room and subsequent surgery that requires an in-hospital stay and therapy.
 The accident plan may pay the employee $750 for the broken bone, the hospital indemnity plan may pay $1,000 per day for the hospital stay, and the critical illness plan will pay $0.
-If the employee has an HSA, he or she may opt to use this to pay for the added deductibles incurred by using standard HDHP for medication and therapy.
+If the employee has an HSA, they may opt to use this to pay for the added deductibles incurred by using standard HDHP for medication and therapy.

 The use of voluntary benefit plans give employees a great deal of flexibility in how they want to use their health care dollars, where they receive care, and to negotiate for lower rates.
 They can be purchased in tandem with other health care benefits and be dropped when they are no longer useful to employees.
 Voluntary plans are very inexpensive at group rates, as compared to other types of benefits.
 They can also be self-purchased if an employee is in between enrollment periods or has lost coverage.

 It’s important to note that some medical clinics offer self-pay options only, which can provide cost savings for preventive and general wellness care.
 In this case, an HSA or a voluntary insurance plan may offer a better deal to employees depending on their needs.
-This is of course dependent on the type of care provided and the approval process.
+This is, of course, dependent on the type of care provided and the approval process.

 Voluntary benefits can also be a suitable substitute for employees who are just starting out with a new career.
-They are likely to not be earning enough to afford more than the lowest-tier HDHP offered by their employer, and have not had the time to build up much money in an HSA fund or emergency savings account.
+They are likely to not be earning enough to afford more than the lowest-tier HDHP offered by their employer and have not had the time to build up much money in an HSA fund or emergency savings account.
 In this case, a voluntary benefit plan can provide a safety net until such time as they can save up more in an HSA, or afford a lower deductible health insurance plan with an employer.

 Why Employees Choose One Over the Other

-When employers offer voluntary benefits like dental insurance, vision care, pet insurance and other options that are not included in traditional health insurance programs, it’s viewed as a bonus to employees.
-They don't generally look at this as a replacement to health care.
+When employers offer voluntary benefits like dental insurance, vision care, pet insurance, and other options that are not included in traditional health insurance programs, it’s viewed as a bonus to employees.
+They don't generally look at this as a replacement for health care.
 They may choose not to use an HSA for a variety of reasons, including being healthy and not requiring much care.
 They may have other pressing expenses like student loan debt and household costs that prevent them from saving money in an HSA.
 Or they may not have been educated on the excellent tax shelter that an HSA provides.

 It’s doubtful that voluntary insurance plans will ever take the place of health savings accounts, because of the above reasons.
 Voluntary benefits don't work against HSAs.
 When they are used in combination with other health insurance options and health savings accounts, this is when smart employees have the best success.